material-admin/doc-material-components/button-examples/Flutter/flutter-button-example.md

 Flutter's APIs support accessibility setting for large fonts, screen readers, and sufficient contrast.
 For more information, go to Flutter's [accessibility](https://flutter.dev/docs/development/accessibility-and-localization/accessibility) and [internationalization](https://flutter.dev/docs/development/accessibility-and-localization/internationalization) pages.

-Flutter's button component also supports component labeling...\<developers need to insert information on label setting\>

 For more guidance on writing labels, go to [our page on how to write a good accessibility label](https://material.io/design/usability/accessibility.html#writing).

 ## Text button